scottsfarley93/DesignChallengeData/readme.md

 ##The Task
 This dataset describes the occurrence of selected vascular plant and mammal in North America between 22,000 and 0 years before the present.
 This data has been used to trace trends in space (e.g., species range at a single time slice), trends through time (e.g., fossil pollen abundance at a particular spatial location through time), and trends in attribute (e.g., species richness).
 Previous studies and visualizations have primarily focused on a single one of these dimensions.
 Your task is to come up with innovative, unqiue, creative and asthetically pleasing visualizations capable of communicating spatiotemporal patterns in highly multidimensional space.
 The remainder of this document will introduce the datasets and its origins and try to clarify the fields in the data files.
 Still have questions?
-Scott Farley, who culled the dataset from other sources, will be on hand throughout the day on Saturday to answer any questions that you may have.
+Scott Farley, who organized this year's dataset, will be on hand throughout the day on Saturday to answer any questions that you may have.

 ##Where does the data come from?